ckeditor/ckeditor5/docs/features/feature-digest.md

 ## Core editing

 Core editing capability provides tools to create, edit, and style content.
-Here are essentials that every writer needs in their toolbelt, like bold or italics.
+Here are essentials that every writer needs in their tool belt, like bold or italics.
 There is also something for coders - advanced HTML editing capabilities where you can directly edit HTML elements.

 <table>
 	<thead>